Codecademy/docs/content/c-sharp/concepts/strings/terms/endswith/endswith.md

   - 'paths/computer-science'
 ---

-The **`.EndsWith()`** method determines whether the end of the `String` instance matches the specified character or string.
+The **`.EndsWith()`** method determines whether the end of the `string` instance matches the specified character or string.
 Additional parameters may be supplied to define the criteria for a match.

 ## Syntax